Justin-Lund/PS-Remote-Support/README.md

 # Instructions

+Edit the path for CMRC at the top of the script to point to your installation directory

 There are 2 options to run the script:
 1) Set your execution policy to Unrestricted by running: **Set-ExecutionPolicy -ExecutionPolicy Unrestricted**